VVelox/Error-Helper/README.md

 # Error::Helper Synopsis

+This module allows one to use it as a base for adding various error handling methods to their module.
+Error checking can be done in two methods, either calling one of error checking functions and seeing if it is present or setting that error code/flag to be fatal and collecting failures via eval and then when processing $@, then check the error code/flag.

 There are five required variables in the blessed hash object.

 - $self->{error} :: This contains the current error code.